getavalon/docs/pages/2.0/overview.md

 # Home

-Avalon is an end-to-end, free and open source data pipeline powering [Mindbender](http://mindbender.com) and [Colorbleed](http://colorbleed.nl) during the production of computer generated imagery.
+Avalon is an end-to-end, free and open source data pipeline powering [Animation and VFX studios](#who-is-using-avalon) during the production of computer generated imagery.

 - See [What is Avalon?](#what-is-avalon) for details.